|

-retention rate exceeding 95 percent.
+online rail directory.
 Acclaimed by newspapers, magazines, books, radio, and numerous online publications; linked to from

-more than 50,000 web sites around the world; serving nearly 10,000 visitors
+more than 50,000 web sites around the world; serving millions of visitors

-details) - RailServe.com is the premier source for rail travel,
+per year - RailServe.com is the premier source for rail travel,

 hobby, and industry.